kevincastejon/js-synaptic-population/README.md

 - getBrain(id)
     id : the brain (individual) ID in your population

-//  Keep the best, kill the rest, and replace them with children of the best
+//  Keep the bests, kill the rest and replace them with children of the bests
 - evolve()

 //  Export the current population into JSON object
-- exportToJSON()
+- toJSON()